-One could consider the following mixture of alternatives: for a randomly sampled $\zeta\in\brc{\pm 1}^d$, define $q^{\zeta}$ to be the distribution such that for every $i\in[d]$, $q^{\zeta}$ places mass $q_i + \zeta_i\cdot \epsilon_i$ on element $i$, where the perturbations $\brc{\epsilon_i}$ are carefully tuned.
+One approach to account for these different scales is to ``bucket'' the probability vector for $q$, where each given bucket contains all entries within a fixed multiplicative factor of one another.
+It turns out that Paninski's analysis works even if $q$ is not exactly uniform as long as its probabilities are within a multiplicative factor of each other.
+For this reason, within each bucket we could simply apply Paninski's construction and randomly perturb the probabilities by a carefully chosen multiple of $\pm \epsilon/d$.
+Combining these constructions across buckets after appropriately scaling them thus gives a natural mixture of alternatives $\brc{q^{\zeta}}$ to distinguish from the true distribution $q$, where again, $\zeta$ denotes the sign pattern of the perturbations chosen.

+The main technical challenge then is to upper bound $\tvd(q^{\otimes N}, \E[\zeta]{(q^{\zeta})^{\otimes N}})$, that is, the total variation distance between the distribution over $N$ i.i.d. draws from $q$ and the distribution over $N$ i.i.d. draws from $q^{\zeta}$ where $\zeta$ was sampled uniformly at random from the set of all possible sign patterns corresponding to perturbations of $q$.